jperezcolmenar/5gmeta-dev/docs/consuming-guide.md

 # Guide to consuming data
+Refer to this public [repo](https://github.com/5gmetadmin/5gmeta-dev) to consume data.

 Before jumping to consuming the available datatypes, it is necessary to understand some concepts in order to use 5GMETA APIs:

 -  **Tiles** :